 - Snow Lake Resources Ltd. LITM shares shot up 35% to $3.1116 following news the company will collaborate with an LG unit to form a North American supply chain for lithium.

 - Shares of Athersys, Inc. ATHX got a boost, shooting 39% to $1.6299 after the company announced it entered into amended agreements to extend the exercise period of the warrants that were issued as part of a recent registered direct offering.

 - Sonendo, Inc. SONX shares were also up, gaining 18% to $1.07.
 Sonendo announced a private placement of common stock and pre-funded warrants, resulting in gross proceeds of $63 million led by a consortium of new and existing investors.

 Equities Trading DOWN

-- The Baker Hughes North American rig count report for the latest week will be released at 1:00 p.m.
+- The Baker Hughes North American rig count report for the latest week is scheduled for release at 1:00 p.m.
 ET.

 © 2023 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.